zeus-health/required-workflows/cost_allocation_tags/README.md

 ## Notables wrt the workflow

-- The workflow must 'check out' itself to bring all source code
+- The required workflow must 'check out' itself to bring in source/script code
-- Git checkouts of same org but private repos is problematic, must use a PAT
+- Git checkouts of same org but private repos is problematic, must use a PAT (REQ_WORKFLOW_PAT)
-- PAT must come from the PR'd/invoking repo, best as an Org level Secret
+- PAT must come from the PR'd/invoking repo (not the required-workflows repo), best as an Org level Secret